BEATTIE, John Watt (1859-1930)

 Canberra, June-September 2000.
 Titles and attributions by the NPG curators.

 Only these 40 photographs of “Imperial convicts” appear in the 1916 catalogue for Beattie’s Port Arthur museum, although more can be seen in the top photograph lining the walls.
 Those on the walls were still intact, pasted to prisoner record sheets.
 The collection was acquired by the Launceston Council ca. 1927, donated to the QVMAG and exhibited in 1934 at the Mechanics Institute; this set of 40 resurfaced as a doco-artefact at the NPG in Canberra, 2000.
-They were re-photographed at the QVMAG in 1985 as uncut black and white prints of copies reproduced by Beattie from Nevin’s original negative.
+They were re-photographed at the QVMAG in 1985 as uncut black and white prints from Nevin’s original sepia negatives.
 They are now online at the QVMAG (2010).

 Verso of a cdv by Nevin of prisoner John Fitzpatrick